 - name,

 - gender,

 - specialty,

 - Hospital affiliations,

 - languages spoken,

 - office locations, and

+- whether the provider is a Preferred or Standard Provider.

 You can also get information about which providers are accepting new patients.
 The online directory complies with state and Federal laws.
 It is more current than the paper directory.